zuplo/docs/docs/cli/authentication.md

 1. Navigate to [portal.zuplo.com](https://portal.zuplo.com) and log in.
 2. Select the account that you want to work on.
-3. Click on the "Settings" tab and navigate to the "API Keys" section.
+3. Click the **Settings** tab and navigate to the "API Keys" section.
 Select an existing API Key or create a new one to use with the CLI.

 Most commands take an `--api-key` argument.
 For example, to list your available